 It is impossible to appreciate our natural landscapes without an understanding of natural history.
 In addition, applied conservation research is of little use without a galvanized public interested in incorporating findings into management and policy.

 - A recent survey suggested 83% of Americans could not name a living scientist (those that could typically named Stephen Hawking) and do not know what a scientist does.
-I joined Instagram and Twitter to pass on wildlife-related news, to answer wildlife questions, and introduce people to a wildlife scientist; I am now followed by over 22,000 people.
+I joined Instagram, Facebook, and Twitter to pass on wildlife-related news, answer wildlife questions, and introduce people to a wildlife scientist; I am now followed by nearly 26,000 people.
 I also make myself available to the media and appear frequently in interviews, podcasts, and videos to help communicate science to the general public.

 Finally, we work closely with Blue Aster Studio on a variety of projects, including graphics to accompany conversations with the general public about the snakes around them.
 You can purchase merchandise based on these graphics here.